mattdufeu/mattdufeu.co.uk/src/pages/blog/unit-testing-check-your-return-on-investment.md

 author: DuFeu
 type: post
 date: 2016-02-29T06:43:46+00:00
-url: /unit-testing-check-your-return-on-investment/
+url: /blog/unit-testing-check-your-return-on-investment/
 categories:
   - Agile
+redirect_from:
+  - /unit-testing-check-your-return-on-investment/
 ---

 I once asked a team to question everything we do.
 We ended up with a few suggestions about things we could streamline but I was surprised at how quickly everyone on the team said &#8220;unit tests are good&#8221;.

 ## Are unit tests good?

 I&#8217;m strongly believe that unit tests are critical, but only if they offer a _good_ return on investment.
 It takes a scary amount of time writing and maintaining a suite of unit tests, so any efficiency savings can really add up.

 > Why are you spending time and money writing and maintaining unit tests that are trivial?

 Adam Tibi got me thinking about it a lot recently when I read his post on [not testing MVC controllers][1].